Historypin/shiftedstorage/README.md

 Create a copy of your `.env` file called `env` and then add the following to it, while filling in the `<...>` templates:

 ```
+# fill in the templated portions
 BOOTSTRAP_TAILSCALE_IP=<YOUR BOOTSTRAP TAILSCALE IP HERE>
 BOOTSTRAP_IPFS_PEER_ID=<YOUR BOOTSTRAP IPFS PEER ID HERE>
 BOOTSTRAP_IPFS_CLUSTER_PEER_ID=<YOUR BOOTSTRAP IPFS CLUSTER PEER ID HERE>

+# you can leave these alone
 IPFS_CLUSTER_BOOTSTRAP=/ip4/$BOOTSTRAP_TAILSCALE_IP/tcp/9096/ipfs/$BOOTSTRAP_IPFS_CLUSTER_PEER_ID
 IPFS_BOOTSTRAP=/ip4/$BOOTSTRAP_TAILSCALE_IP/tcp/4001/ipfs/$BOOTSTRAP_IPFS_PEER_ID
 ```